 4.3.3 Focusing on investment in public and private sectors’ climate-friendly infrastructure development by integrating national policies and development plans in every field, especially infrastructure development; promoting low-carbon products and services to systematically reinforce national competitiveness; developing economic measure to incentivise investments that cope with climate change; encouraging businesses to plan for climate change; and improving relevant laws to drive climate change management.

-4.3.4 Developing preparedness and response systems for merging and re-emerging infectious diseases caused by climate change by developing quality and efficient structure of public health management as well as monitoring and alert networks to be able to cover at-risk population groups sensitive to climate change impacts; and thoroughly developing environmental public health and preventive medicine systems.
+4.3.4 Developing preparedness and response systems for emerging and re-emerging infectious diseases caused by climate change by developing quality and efficient structure of public health management as well as monitoring and alert networks to be able to cover at-risk population groups sensitive to climate change impacts; and thoroughly developing environmental public health and preventive medicine systems.

 4.4 Developing urban, rural, agricultural, and industrial areas with a key focus on a sustainable growth by imposing regulations on land use permission according to its suitable potential and surrounding environment through the key emphasis on developing “liveable cities, secure countryside, sustainable farming, and eco-industry” and initiating the make of the ecological landscape planning in cities, rural areas, agricultural, industrial sites, and conservative areas and ecological suitability; developing model sites in each province based on sustainable landscapes; lessening pollution and environmental impacts; promoting smart farming; and preserving and conserving natural resources and the environment, geo-parks, archaeological sites, architectural heritage, arts and culture, identity, and norms.